-If you’re a manager faced with the unenviable task of having to tell employees that they are being laid off, these etiquette rules will help you deliver the news in a way that treats employees with respect and consideration at a difficult time.
+If you’re a manager faced with the unenviable task of having to tell employees that they are being laid off, these etiquette rules will lead you through how to lay off employees with respect and consideration at a difficult time.

 - Prepare.
 Anticipate the questions that employees will have and how you will answer them.
 Carefully choose the language you will use so that you can deliver the message in a way that explains what’s happening, why it’s happening and what assistance is available for the employee.